JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 ## Installation
 The *Interferometry Analysis - Gas-Jet* software was developed in Python 3.11.
 The use of this algorithm requires the installation of the following packages: [NumPy](https://numpy.org/) [[9]](#reference), [Scipy](https://scipy.org/) [[10]](#reference) and [PyAbel](https://pyabel.readthedocs.io/en/latest/index.html) [[11]](#reference) for data processing, [Pillow](https://pypi.org/project/Pillow/) [[12]](#reference) and Scikit-image [[13]](#reference) for the procrssing of interferogram images, [Matplotlib](https://matplotlib.org/stable/index.html) [[14]](#reference) to plot results, and [PySimpleGui](https://www.pysimplegui.org/en/latest/) to create the user's template.

-TUsers also can create a single .exe file using the [pyinstaller](https://pyinstaller.org/en/stable/) package trought the follow terminal command:
+Users also can create a single .exe file using the [pyinstaller](https://pyinstaller.org/en/stable/) package trought the follow terminal command:

 <code>   pyinstaller --onefile -w IntAnalysis_GasJet_v1.2.py                </code>